bertod/ddp_project/README.md

 You could also send parameters while calling the main script.
-Please, look at the help menù
+Please, look at the help menu
 ```bash
 python3 researcher_network.py --help
 ```